Perioperative Nursing/LPN

 Individuals must apply directly to one of the approved clinical sites, using the Site Confirmation form.
 Simply submit the completed form with your application to the program, or separately by fax or email as indicated on the form.
 If you wish to apply to more than one clinical site, you must submit a separate application with fee.

-When you graduate, you can apply the program's course hours toward the continuing education requirements of the Saskatchewan Association of Licensed Practical Nurses (SALPN) to maintain licensure.
+When you graduate, you can apply the program's course hours toward the continuing education requirements of the College of Licensed Practical Nurses of Saskatchewan (CLPNS) to maintain licensure.

 Refer to Frequently Asked Questions for additional information.